VFans-org/VFANS-IC-Public/README.md

 # VFANS-IC

-VFANS SBT is a smart contract that utilizes the ICRC-7 standard for NFTs.
-It's designed to store user asset information on the VFANS platform.
-This contract specifically disallows transfers of the NFTs, prioritizing the secure storage of user asset data on the blockchain.
+The VFANS Soulbound Token (SBT) is a non-transferable NFT (non-fungible token) that securely stores your VFAN asset information on the blockchain.
+Built using the ICRC-7 standard, this SBT represents your on-chain account and ensures the safety of your asset data.

-Key functionalities:
+Key Features:

-1. Acquiring User Internet Identity via Oauth2 Authorization: This function enables the contract to retrieve relevant information from the user's authorized Internet Identity and link it to their VFANS account.

-2. Synchronizing SBT and VFANS Account Information: By leveraging Internet Computer Http Outcalls and scheduled tasks, the contract can periodically obtain user asset information from the VFANS platform and synchronize it with the SBT.
+1. Secure On-Chain Storage: Your VFAN asset information is securely stored on the blockchain, ensuring its integrity and availability.
+2. Internet Identity Integration: Connect your VFAN account with your Internet Identity for seamless access and management.
+3. Synchronized Data: Your SBT is kept updated with your VFAN account information through automatic synchronization using Internet Computer HTTP outcalls and scheduled tasks.

-3. Built-in Billing Functionality: This feature allows users to view their current canister's cycles balance and daily cycles consumption in real-time, facilitating management of their account resources.
+4. Built-in Billing: Monitor your canister's cycles balance and daily consumption in real-time to effectively manage your resources.

-VFANS SBT 基于ICRC-7的NFT 智能合约, 包含用户在Vfans上的资产信息。 SBT不支持转让。

-1. 通过Oauth2的授权方法获取用户Internet Identity, 从而绑定VFANS的off-chain账户信息。
-2. 通过 Internet Compter Http Outcalls 和定时任务功能，同步SBT和VFANS账户的信息。
-3. 提供了内置账单功能，可以实时查看当前cansiter的cycles余额和每日cycles消耗。
+5. Internet Identity Flexibility: If you lose access to your Internet Identity, you can easily change it without losing your VFTs.
+Your VFAN account remains secure, and your SBT will be updated to reflect the new associated principal ID.

 ## 介绍